hwkoene/soap/README.md

 For each class variable that is annotated, a `property` will be provided with the same name.

-Class variables whos annotation is also a decorated object or list thereof are stored as a string of their UUID and will be resolved when their `get()` method is first called.
+Class variables whose annotation is also a decorated object or list thereof are stored as a string of their UUID and will be resolved when their `get()` method is first called.

 ## Example
 ```python